-You can also use the Exclude Access Privileges option in conjunction with Create Database Only.
-Select this option to prevent restoration of access privileges (grant/revoke commands).
-Without this option selected, the restoration will fail if the required users/roles do not exist.
+You can also use the Exclude Access Privileges option with Create Database Only.
+To prevent restoration of access privileges, grant and revoke commands, select this option.
+Without this option selected, the restoration fails if the required users or roles do not exist.

-- (IMPORTANT: Regardless of whether the Drop and Recreate Database option is selected, the plug-in performs this action if you are restoring Template Databases. - Create Database Only Select this option if you want to create a non-existent database or to write data to the existing database.
+- IMPORTANT: Regardless of whether the Drop and Recreate Database option is selected, the plug-in performs this action if you are restoring Template Databases. - Create Database Only: Select this option if you want to create a nonexistent database or to write data to the existing database.
 If the database is not found during restore, a new database is created.
 If the database is present, tables that are not part of the current restore job are not modified in any manner.
-If the selected tables are present in the database, the action is based on the following options: - Drop Database Objects Select this option to drop the existing table and restore it from the backup.
-You will lose the existing records.
-The restored table will only contain records that were present at the time of backup. - Restore Data for Failed Create Table Commands Select this option if you want the plugin to insert all the backed up records into the existing table.
-For tables on which the unique or primary keys have been defined, this action might result in constraint errors. - If Stop on Error option is selected, the restoration of the database will stop. - Do Not Restore Data for Failed Create Table Commands With this option enabled, the existing tables will not be restored.
+If the selected tables are present in the database, the action is based on the following options: - Drop Database Objects: To drop the existing table and restore it from the backup, select this option.
+If you select this option, you lose the existing records.
+The restored table only contains records that were present at the time of backup. - Restore Data for Failed Create Table Commands: If you want the plug-in to insert all the backed-up records into the existing table, select this option.
+For tables on which the unique or primary keys have been defined, this action might result in constraint errors. - If Stop on Error option is selected, the restoration of the database stops. - Do Not Restore Data for Failed Create Table Commands: With this option enabled, the existing tables are not restored.

-You can also use the Exclude Access Privileges option in conjunction with Create Database Only.
-Select this option to prevent restoration of access privileges (grant/revoke commands).
-Without this option selected, the restoration will fail if the required users/roles do not exist.
+You can also use the Exclude Access Privileges option with Create Database Only.
+To prevent restoration of access privileges, grant and revoke commands, select this option.
+Without this option selected, the restoration fails if the required users or roles do not exist.

-- Restore Data Only (No Schema Definitions) Select this option if you want to restore only the data from the backup and exclude the schema definitions.
-The restore will fail if the target database or table does not exist. - IMPORTANT: Template Databases are not restored if you select this option.
+- Restore Data Only (No Schema Definitions): Select this option if you want to restore only the data from the backup and exclude the schema definitions.
+The restore fails if the target database or table does not exist. - i | IMPORTANT: Template Databases are not restored if you select this option.

-You can also use the Disable Triggers option in conjunction with Restore Data Only.
+You can also use the Disable Triggers option with Restore Data Only.
 Select this option if there are referential integrity checks or other triggers on the tables.
-This option will temporarily disable triggers on the target tables during restore.
-After successful data restoration, the triggers will be enabled.
-If Stop on Error is selected and the restoration of the database stops in between, the plug-in will not enable triggers defined for the last table that caused the failure.
+This option temporarily disables triggers on the target tables during restore.
+After successful data restoration, the triggers are enabled.
+If Stop on Error is selected and the restoration of the database stops in between, the plug-in does not enable triggers defined for the last table that caused the failure.

-Finalizing and submitting a job
+Finalizing and submitting the job

-The final steps include setting additional options on the Schedule, Source Options, and Advanced Options pages, submitting the job, and monitoring the progress via the Job Status and View Logs pages.
+The final steps include setting additional options on the Schedule, Source Options, and Advanced Options pages, submitting the job, and monitoring the progress through the Job Status and View Logs pages.
 These pages and options are common to all NetVault Backup Plug-ins.
-For more information, refer to the Dell NetVault Backup Administrator's Guide.
+For more information, see the Quest NetVault Backup Administrator's Guide.